datacarpentry/semester-biology/exercises/Statistics-2-R.md

 1. Import the data and your results table that you exported in 'Combining Basics'.
-2. Do an ANOVA to determine if the experiment has an influence on the shrub carbon and print out the results in a standard ANOVA table using `aov()`.
+2. Do an ANOVA, using `aov()`, to determine if the experiment has an influence
+   on the shrub carbon and print out the results in a standard ANOVA table.